hesthub/iac/osx/blog.md

  	debug:
   	msg: Hello world
 ```
-This file describes a playbook with a single task: "print message", which uses an module builtin into Ansible, that will print out our message to the terminal.
+This file describes a playbook with a single task: "print message", which uses a builtin module, that will print out our message to the terminal.

 We have also specified an attribute
 > hosts:all
-which tells anisble to execute our command on all machines (hosts) we have specified in the next file we create, namely
+which tells anisble to execute our command on all machines (hosts) we have specified in our inventory

 >inventory